Cāng zhú: Contraindications

 "Yin deficiency, deficiency of essence, and external asthenia and sweating" (due to Wei Qi deficiency) are traditional contraindications.
 It has been noted to interfere with drugs for diabetes.
 It can cause allergic reactions in those who are allergic to ragweed, marigolds, daisies, or related herbs (Asteraceae).
 It should not be used by pregnant women or women who are breastfeeding.

 Biochemical analysis

-There has been relatively little scientific study of cāng zhú.
-A small number of reports in the primary scientific literature support the possibility of several medical uses, but pending confirmation they must be evaluated cautiously.

-Atractylodes rhizomes showed possible hepatoprotective activity in an in vitro assay of a hepatocyte cell line treated with carbon tetrachloride or galactosamine, with significant hepatoprotective activity from the isolated sesquiterpenoid components atractylon, β-eudesmol, and hinesol.
-One review stated that the volatile oil contains the important chemical components, and that β-eudesmol and hinesol are its active ingredients.
+One review stated that the volatile oil contains the chemical components, β-eudesmol and hinesol.